Municipal Budgets & Conservation

 A study of the financial and nonfinancial aspects of conserved lands owned by nonprofit conservation organizations, including property taxes paid, community benefits realized and value of lands to the State’s economy.

-This project is made possible by funding from the Elmina B. Sewall Foundation and the Maine Community Foundation – Community Building Grant Program, along with the time and resources donated by our working group members.
+This project is made possible by funding from the Elmina B. Sewall Foundation, the Maine Community Foundation – Community Building Grant Program and Donor Directed Funds, and the Broad Reach Fund, along with the time and resources donated by our working group members.